What are Fungal Toenails?

 It is important to consider the time and symptoms present.
 Treatment may vary according to the stage of progression.

-- Laser Treatment – At Leonard Gentin and Associates Podiatrists, we use the Cutera Genisis Plus Laser, which is the premium podiatric laser for toes and feet and TGA approved for treating fungal nail infections.
+- Laser Treatment – At Gentin Podiatry & Physiotherapy, we use the Cutera Genisis Plus Laser, which is the premium podiatric laser for toes and feet and TGA approved for treating fungal nail infections.
 The laser light passes through the nail and surrounding tissue heating those areas up.
 The laser light is absorbed and heats the pigment of the fungus.
 This heat kills or damages the fungal organism.
 More than one treatment is usually required.
 Your podiatrist will discuss with you.
 It takes from 6 weeks up until 12+ months for the nail to grow out completely.

 - Oral Antifungal Medications – The choice of oral antifungal will depend on which fungus is causing the infection and/or other current medical conditions.
-Treatments may last from 6 weeks up until 12+ months.
-Oral medications are usually associated with side effects such as liver damage, skin rashes, headaches and GI upset.
+Treatments may last from 6 weeks to 12+ months.
+Oral medications are often associated with side effects such as liver damage, skin rashes, headaches and GI upset.
 It is important to discuss the use of oral antifungal medications with your doctor.

 Prevention of Fungal Toenails